Last updated on November 1st, 2025

 Think of it this way: You’re probably familiar with certain wedding traditions—the walk down the aisle, the first dance, the reception and the after-party.
 These are all ways that couples celebrate their love throughout the day.

 Now, apply the same logic to your elopement: What activities and unique celebratory acts can you incorporate into your day to make it feel special?
-In this article, I’ll provide my top ideas for what to do when you elope to make it feel unique to you and your love!
+In this article, I’ll provide my top ideas for what to do when you elope and how to make it special and feel unique to you and your love!

 Choosing specific activities for your elopement can come in the later stages of the planning process, as I’ve outlined in my guide to eloping.
 When you get to this point, start by asking yourself questions to help with brainstorming.
 I recommend reflecting individually and then coming up with answers together as a couple:

 Now that you and your partner have brainstormed, it’s time to throw all your ideas out there to see what sticks.
 Consider writing them down on a whiteboard and slowly filtering out your top contenders afterwards.
-Here are some unique elopement activities and ideas to help your imaginations run wild:
+Here are some unique elopement activities and ideas to get you inspired:

 If an intimate elopement is your style, you likely won’t want everyone in your life to be physically there for the ride.
 But this doesn’t mean they can’t celebrate with you in other ways!
 Ask your friends, family, and other close connections to write letters or toasts before your elopement day.
 Then, when you and your new spouse have a moment to yourselves, read them aloud to each other to feel all the love and support behind you.